mabseher/htd/README.md

         FitnessFunction fitnessFunction;

         /**
-         *  This operation changes the root of a given decomposition so that the fitness function is maximized.
+         *  This operation changes the root of a given decomposition so that the provided
-         *
-         *  When no fitness function is provided, the optimization operation does not perform any optimization and only applies provided manipulations.
+         *  fitness function is maximized.
+When no fitness function is provided to the
+         *  constructor, the constructed optimization operation does not perform any
+         *  optimization and only applies provided manipulations.
          */
-        htd::TreeDecompositionOptimizationOperation * operation = new htd::TreeDecompositionOptimizationOperation(fitnessFunction);
+        htd::TreeDecompositionOptimizationOperation * operation =
+            new htd::TreeDecompositionOptimizationOperation(fitnessFunction);

         /**
          *  Set the previously created management instance to support graceful termination.